 The development of the agricultural sector in BiH is increasingly affected by the consequences of climate change and will require a green transition to be more resilient.
 The sector needs to be better prepared – in terms of policy, institutions, and infrastructure – to deal with multiple production and market risks.
 Climate change effects, especially higher average temperatures, are expected to impact BiH agriculture significantly.
 Monthly maximum temperatures are expected to increase and exceed the historical mean by 2.4°C, the number of hot days will increase by 6.3 days, and the annual precipitation will be 4.2 mm less by 2050 under a RCP8.5 scenario.
 Predicted rises in temperature coupled with changes in rainfall and evaporation, are likely to negatively impact the country’s farming zones in the Mediterranean areas and in the Northern regions by increasing the duration of dry periods, the frequency of floods, and soil erosion.
 Frequent hail and extreme weather events are expected to pose increased threats.
 Crop cultivation and livestock production also present important opportunities to lower greenhouse gas emissions.
 According to BiH’s recent updated Nationally Determined Contribution (NDC) for 2020-2030, prepared in accordance with the Paris Agreement, the share of GHG emissions of the agriculture sector reduced from 14% in 1990 to 9% in 2014.
 The NDC calls for emission reductions in the country of over one-third by 2030 and of almost two-thirds by 2050 compared to emission levels in 1990.
 However, the NDC does not set specific targets for each sector, and further GHG emission reduction is expected mainly through clean and efficient energy.
 BiH is in the process of preparing a National Adaptation Plan (NAP) to Climate Change for medium-term planning of investments in climate sensitive sectors, which will include specific measures for the agricultural sector.
 Among the proposed measures for the agriculture sector are: (i) introduction of climate change tolerant varieties; (ii) introduction of climate smart technologies; (iii) development of climate data collection software; (iv) development of irrigation systems.
 These measures are fully addressed under the proposed project.
 The integrated climate-smart agriculture approach which will be adopted in the project addresses the interlinked challenges of climate change adaptation and mitigation, and supports BiH on the NDC, the NAP, and its path for a green transition.

 BiH agriculture and rural development need to be aligned with EU best practices.
-As an EU potential candidate country, BiH has developed a framework for alignment of agriculture and rural development with EU best practices.
+As an EU potential candidate country, BiH and its entities, cantons and municipalities have developed a framework for alignment of agriculture and rural development with EU best practices.
 One of the requirements for the implementation of the EU pre-accession funds and of the EU CAP is the establishment of a system serving as the basis for programming and monitoring agricultural and rural policies.
 This includes organizational structures and an information system, the latter comprised of agricultural holdings register, animals register, farm accountancy data network (FADN), payment systems and land parcel identification system (LPIS) etc. While BiH has made some progress in this regard, the project will provide support to further enhance the capacity of the institutions to ensure transparency and traceability of agricultural payments, and more efficient use of public funds.